-The bill amends and reenacts several sections of Louisiana's insurance laws, specifically R.S.
+The bill amends and reenacts several sections of Louisiana's insurance law, specifically R.S.
 22:1892(H), 1892.2(F), and 2303(D)(1), while also enacting R.S.
 22:2303(D)(6).
-Key changes include the introduction of a "good faith duty" and the stipulation that the Louisiana Insurance Guaranty Association and the Louisiana Citizens Property Insurance Corporation are not liable for certain damages, including special damages or penalties, and that the Citizens Property Insurance Corporation's liability for general damages is limited to the policy's limit.
-Additionally, the bill establishes that the corporation will not charge premiums exceeding the higher of actuarially justified rates or the highest rates charged by assessable insurers in the respective parish.
+Key changes include the introduction of a "good faith duty" and the stipulation that the Louisiana Insurance Guaranty Association and the Louisiana Citizens Property Insurance Corporation are not liable for general damages, special damages, or penalties exceeding the policy's limit.
+Additionally, the bill establishes that the Louisiana Citizens Property Insurance Corporation will not charge premiums exceeding the higher of actuarially justified rates or the highest rates charged by assessable insurers in the respective parish, with a temporary rate relief measure set to expire on December 31, 2027.

 Statutes affected: